Anupamsingh12/discovery-server-node/readme.md

 ## Future Work

 - Optimize data structures.
-- implement real time update for the services and explicit status.
+- Implement real time update for the services and explicit status.
--
+- Implement auto-scaling support for service instances.
+- Improve security with API token authentication.
+- Integrate a more advanced heartbeat mechanism.

 ## Support